tomjoht/tomjoht.github.io/_user_centered_doc/ucd-progressive-disclosure.md

 type: notes_ucd
 ---

 > Layer information so that you don't present everything to the user at once.
 Make some information available only at secondary or tertiary levels of navigation.
-(See also: Layering, Constraint.)

 {% comment %}
 ## Strip tease your information